AlehandroUA/SelfAssessment/Skills/Programming.md

   - serialization
   - string parsing
 - Process & style
-  - compiler
+  - compiler: 🖐️ used
   - transpiler
-  - linter
+  - linter: 👂 heard
   - polyfill
-  - debugger
+  - debugger: 🖐️ used
   - garbage collection
-  - refactoring
+  - refactoring: 🖐️ used
-  - code review
+  - code review: 🖐️ used
-  - antipatterns
+  - antipatterns: 🖐️ used
-  - paradigm
+  - paradigm: 👂 heard
-  - algorithm
+  - algorithm: 🖐️ used
-  - magic numbers
+  - magic numbers: 🖐️ used
-  - hardcode
+  - hardcode: 🖐️ used
-  - complexity
+  - complexity: 🖐️ used
-  - decomposition
+  - decomposition: 🖐️ used
-  - spaghetti
+  - spaghetti: 🖐️ used
-  - silver bullet
+  - silver bullet: 🖐️ used
-  - not invented here
+  - not invented here: 🖐️ used
-  - dead code
+  - dead code: 🖐️ used
-  - unreachable code
+  - unreachable code: 🖐️ used
-  - duplicate code
+  - duplicate code: 🖐️ used
-  - exception
+  - exception: 🖐️ used
   - return early
   - unittest
-  - git
+  - git: 🖐️ used
-  - github
+  - github: 🖐️ used